MeezaanD/cash-flow/README.md

 - Help users stay on top of their finances.
 - Make budgeting easy and accessible.
 - Keep data secure and always up to date.

+## Recurring Expenses Usage

+1. **Creating a Recurring Expense:**
+   - Open Settings (bottom-left in the sidebar)
+   - Navigate to the "Recurring Expenses" tab
+   - Click "Add New"
+   - Fill in title, amount, category, frequency (daily/weekly/monthly/yearly), and optional description
+   - Click "Add Expense"

+2. **Using Quick Fill:**
+   - Click "New Transaction" or "Create Transaction"
+   - In the "Quick Fill" section at the top of the form, select a recurring expense
+   - The form automatically fills with the expense details
+   - Adjust any fields as needed (you can still edit everything)
+   - Submit the transaction

+3. **Managing Recurring Expenses:**
+   - Edit: Click the edit icon next to any recurring expense
+   - Delete: Click the delete icon (confirmation required)

 ## Import/Export Usage